Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

 \end{definition}

-\begin{definition}[Visibility of a free factor system in a free splitting.]
-Given a free factor system~$\B$ and free splitting $T$ of $\Gamma$, to say that $\B$ is \emph{visible} in $T$ means that there exists a $\Gamma$-invariant subforest $\tau \subset T$ such that $\B = \FF\tau$.
+\begin{definition}[Visibility of a free factor system in a free splitting] Consider a free splitting $T$ of $\Gamma$.
+Given a subgroup $F \subgroup \Gamma$, to say that $F$ is \emph{visible} in $T$ means that there is a $\Gamma$-invariant subforest $\tau \subset T$ with one orbit of components such that $F$ is the stabilizer of some component of $T$; it follows that $F$ is a free factor of $\Gamma$.
+More generally, given a free factor system~$\B$ of $\Gamma$, to say that $\B$ is \emph{visible} in $T$ means that there exists a $\Gamma$-invariant subforest $\tau \subset T$ such that $\B = \F[\tau] = \FS(T/\tau)$.
 Note that if $T$ is a Grushko free splitting relative to a free factor system $\A$ and if the free factor system $\B$ is visible in $T$ then $\A \sqsubset \B$.
-Conversely, given a free factor system~$\A$ of $\Gamma$ such that $\A \sqsubset \B$ there exists a Grushko free splitting $T$ of $\Gamma$ rel~$\A$ such that $\B$ is visible in $T$ \cite[Lemma 3.2 (3)]{\RelFSHypTag}. \end{definition}
+Conversely, given a free factor system~$\A$ of $\Gamma$ such that $\A \sqsubset \B$ there exists a Grushko free splitting $T$ of $\Gamma$ rel~$\A$ such that $\B$ is visible in $T$ \cite[Lemma 3.2 (3)]{\RelFSOneTag}. \end{definition}

 \begin{definition}[Relative free factors] Consider a subgroup $F \subgroup \Gamma$.
 To say that $F$ is a \emph{free factor rel~$\A$}, or just a \emph{relative free factor} when $\A$ is understood, means that either $F$ is trivial or its conjugacy class $[F]$ is an element of some free factor system rel~$\A$.
-Assuming that $F$ is a nontrivial free factor rel~$\A$, if $[F] \in \A$ then we say that $F$ is \emph{atomic}, otherwise $F$ is \emph{nonatomic}.
-Also, given a free splitting $T$ rel~$\A$, to say that $F$ is \emph{visible} in $T$ means that the $F$-minimal subtree $T^F$ is disjoint from all of its translates by elements of $\Gamma - F$; equivalently, there exists a free factor system~$\B$ rel~$\A$ such that $\B$ is visible in $T$ and $[F] \in \B$.
+Assuming that $F$ is a nontrivial free factor rel~$\A$, if $[F] \in \A$ then we say that $F$ and $[F]$ are \emph{atomic}, otherwise $F$ and $[F]$ are \emph{nonatomic}.
+Also, given a free splitting $T$ rel~$\A$, to say that $F$ is \emph{visible} in $T$ means that the $F$-minimal subtree $T_F$ is disjoint from all of its translates by elements of $\Gamma - F$; equivalently, there exists a free factor system~$\B$ rel~$\A$ such that $\B$ is visible in $T$ and $[F] \in \B$.
 For example if $F$ stabilizes some vertex $V \in T$ then $V=T^F$ and $F$ is visible. \end{definition}

-The following lemma regarding free factors rel~$\A$ is based on \cite[Extension Lemma 2.11]{\RelFSHypTag}, which itself is an application of the Kurosh subgroup theorem.
+The following lemma regarding free factors rel~$\A$ is based on \cite[Extension Lemma 2.11]{\RelFSOneTag}, which itself is an application of the Kurosh subgroup theorem.
 The notation defined in items~(\ref{ItemPartitionsA}, \ref{ItemRelFFBottomFactorization}) of this lemma will be used throughout this work.